skth5199/skth5199.github.io/projects.md

 **HackMan**	(February 2019 – April 2019) ([github](https://github.com/skth5199/HackMan))
 _Team size: 3_
-* A Hackathon Management System made to aid in better organization of hackathons.
+* A Hackathon Management System made to aid in better organization of hackathons
 * This website was built using Python and the Django web framework
 * It featured a participant dashboard, a judge dashboard and a cafeteria dashboard